flame/blis/docs/BuildSystem.md

   * Python (2.7 or later)
   * GNU `bash` (3.2 or later)
-  * GNU `make`
+  * GNU `make` (3.81 or later)
-  * a working C compiler
+  * a working C99 compiler

 BLIS also requires a POSIX threads library at link-time (`-lpthread` or `libpthread.so`).
 This requirement holds even when configuring BLIS with multithreading disabled (the default) or with multithreading via OpenMP (`--enable-multithreading=openmp`).
+(Note: BLIS implements basic pthreads functionality automatically for Windows builds via [AppVeyor](https://ci.appveyor.com/project/shpc/blis/).)

 Finally, we also require various other shell utilities that are so ubiquitous that they are not worth mentioning (such as `mv`, `mkdir`, `find`, and so forth).
 If you are missing these utilities, then you have much bigger problems than not being able to build BLIS.